lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 This document borrows heavily from {{?I-D.ietf-lamps-rfc5990bis}}, {{FIPS203}}, and {{?I-D.kampanakis-ml-kem-ikev2}}.
 Thanks go to the authors of those documents.
 "Copying always makes things easier and less error prone" - RFC8411.

-Thanks to Carl Wallace for the detailed review and interoperability testing.
+Thanks to Carl Wallace and Jonathan Hammel for the detailed review and Carl Wallace for interoperability testing.

 <!-- End of acknowledgements section -->